PoSh: Using Scene Graphs To Guide LLMs-as-a-Judge For Detailed Image Descriptions: : A New Benchmark for Detailed Description of Art

-When considering the performance of the four models included in \benchmark, we observe expected trends, adding to our confidence in the quality of our judgments: the smaller models make more mistakes and have more omissions than the larger models (see \cref{tab:docent_granular,tab:docent_coarse}).
+\paragraph{How well do these VLMs describe art?} When considering the performance of the four models included in \benchmark, we observe expected trends, adding to our confidence in the quality of our judgments: the smaller models make more mistakes and have more omissions than the larger models (see \cref{tab:docent_granular,tab:docent_coarse}).
 Though most models make few mistakes, they all struggle with omissions.
-The best model, \texttt{gpt4o} covers only $44.0\%$ of the visual information conveyed in \benchmark's references.
+The best model, \texttt{gpt4o} covers only $50.1\%$ of the visual information conveyed in \benchmark's references.
 Raising this requires continued prompt iteration, highlighting the need for an automated metric that can reliably measure both granular and coarse differences in mistakes and omissions.